 Memory overhead per infrastructure node ≈ 150 MiB

-Before you install OpenShift Virtualization, ensure that your OpenShift Container Platform cluster meets the following requirements:
+Review this section before you install OpenShift Virtualization to ensure that your cluster meets the requirements.

-All CPUs must be supported by Red Hat Enterprise Linux 8 and meet the following requirements:
+Supported by Red Hat Enterprise Linux (RHEL) 8

-Intel 64 or AMD64 CPU extensions are supported
+Support for Intel 64 or AMD64 CPU extensions

-Intel VT or AMD-V hardware virtualization extensions are enabled
+Intel VT or AMD-V hardware virtualization extensions enabled

 OpenShift Virtualization is an add-on to OpenShift Container Platform and imposes additional overhead that you must account for when planning a cluster.
 Each cluster machine must accommodate the following overhead requirements in addition to the OpenShift Container Platform requirements.
 Oversubscribing the physical resources in a cluster can affect performance.